annesophie-sevens/annesophie-sevens.github.io/agenda-fr.md

 MASTER CLASS | Terrence McNally

-##### In the role of a Dramatic Soprano, student of Maria Callas with Nel dì della vittoria - Macbeth - G.Verdi
+##### In the role of a Soprano, student of Maria Callas with Nel dì della vittoria - Macbeth - G.Verdi

 ##### 19.02.2017 - 21.05.2017